Goose Creek (Oneida, Kentucky): Lockhart Creek and Lockards post office

-Lockards postoffice was established on October 29, 1932, by postmaster H. W. Short, just below the mouth of Lockards Creek/Whites Branch, and closed in 1934.
+Lockards post office was established on October 29, 1932, by postmaster H. W. Short, just below the mouth of Lockards Creek/Whites Branch, and closed in 1934.

 Short's first choice of name was White Hall.

 In 1918 Beverly White lived 2 mile upstream on Lockhart/Whites Creek, and Mrs S. R. White's heirs lived on Goose Creek proper 6 mile upstream of Manchester.

 On minor creeks

-Hollingsworth postoffice was established on October 15, 1901, by postmaster William Hollansworth on the Right Fork of Island Creek to serve Brooks.
+Hollingsworth post office was established on October 15, 1901, by postmaster William Hollansworth on the Right Fork of Island Creek to serve Brooks.

-Hollansworth wanted to use the name Brooks but it would have clashed with an existing postoffice in Bullitt County.
+Hollansworth wanted to use the name Brooks but it would have clashed with an existing post office in Bullitt County.

 It operated to April 1905, and after a short hiatus was reestablished by Elbert Hornsby on October 22, 1907, to run to September 1912.

-Botto postoffice was established on January 14, 1928, by postmaster Docia Morgan Asher, whose first choice of name had been May.
+Botto post office was established on January 14, 1928, by postmaster Docia Morgan Asher, whose first choice of name had been May.

 It was 1 mile up Billys Branch from the branch mouth.